This website may contain affiliate links and we may be compensated (at no cost to you!).

 However, silver lost value just a few years later, and by 1902 Teller City was a ghost town.

 Located in Roosevelt National Forest, a popular camping destination, Teller City makes a fun and spooky stop for a daytrip or mid-day activity.

-Most of the town’s buildings are scattered around the woods, so bring your boots and trek around for an hour to two!
+Most of the town’s historic buildings are scattered around the woods, so bring your boots and trek around for an hour to two!

 How to get to Teller City: